LDKid/rimworld-breach-break-platform/README.md

 - You can change the platform damage multiplier for escape attempts.

 ### Mod Compatibility
-It is fully compatible with [SYSMY's Lobotomy Corporation escape music](https://steamcommunity.com/sharedfiles/filedetails/?id=3221377926): Escape music will only trigger when anomalies succesfully escape.
+It is fully compatible with [SYSMY's Lobotomy Corporation escape music](https://steamcommunity.com/sharedfiles/filedetails/?id=3221377926): Escape music will only trigger when anomalies succesfully escape however, while using the mod, music will always stop playing when an escape attempt is made.
+Better compatibility may come in the future.

 [Github link here](https://github.com/LDKid/rimworld-breach-break-platform)